-How to File For Divorce in England & Wales
+How to File For Divorce UK (England & Wales)

-The divorce procedure in England & Wales is straightforward to follow as it’s mainly a paperwork process.
+Many people ask our experts “How to File For Divorce UK” – The good news is that fortunately the divorce procedure in England & Wales is fairly straightforward as it’s mainly a paperwork filing process.

-This makes filing your own divorce possible without needing to instruct any divorce solicitors.
+This makes filing your own divorce papers possible without needing to instruct any Divorce Solicitors but the following should be noted:

 You can only apply for a divorce if you have been in your marriage for at least 1 year.